- What were you like as a child?

 HOWEVER.
 My parents still don’t know I write erotic romance and we are not going to tell them.
 They literally sent me to talk to a psychiatrist when they found out I was sexually active at 17.
 Let’s just say sex was not an open topic in our household.
 While I have matured and worked past the issues this taboo caused that’s not the way my parents will think.
 I’m fine with this and I don’t see the need to rock their boat just for the sake of seeing it sink.

 - Do they give you ideas for your new characters or new stories?

 Yes!
 They do sometimes throw ideas or want to see more of a particular character.
 Usually as they’re beta reading for me, they’ll say “I love this part, and it would be so cool/funny if this happened . . . ” I always appreciate it, because it kicks my imagination into gear and I use what they gave me.
 Sometimes just to mess with them and do the exact opposite of what they suggested, of course.

 - Why did you choose the romance genre?
 Have you ever considered writing in any other genre?

 I didn’t choose the romance life, the romance life chose me.

 I love it when a movie/show/book in another genre has a romantic subplot.
 It automatically guarantees I’ll be WAY more interested ¯|_(ツ)_/¯ .
 Romance fulfills my need to give people a happy ending, even though they’re fictional people I made up.
 I’ve never considered writing in another genre because romance has everything I need.
 If I want to write a SciFi romance, I can do that.
 Same with fantasy, contemporary, historical.
 The genre is endlessly adaptable.

 - As an author now, what does your daily schedule look like?

 The once piece of writing advice I’ve taken and used continuously is to write when you are the freshest.
-This advice came from Chuck Wending, who you should all be following, by the way.
+This advice came from Chuck Wending, who you should all be following online, by the way.